Off Campus Housing

 Graduate and Family Housing

-The Office of Off-Campus Housing is located on the West Campus in the Housing Office on the 2nd floor of Scioto Hall.
+The Office of Off-Campus Housing is located on the West Campus in the Housing Office in the lower level of Stratford Heights (2634 Stratford Ave).
 The purpose of the office is two-fold: to assist students in finding appropriate housing in the community surrounding the Uptown campuses, and to provide resources and information that will facilitate a smooth transition.
 Emphasis is on graduate students, students with families, and visiting scholars.

 The university has compiled a comprehensive list of off-campus apartment buildings containing twenty (20) or more units, located in neighborhoods adjacent to campus – Clifton Gaslight, Clifton/Fairview/University Heights, and Corryville.
 The majority of these rentals are within walking distance of the Uptown West and the Uptown East Academic Health Center Campuses.
 However, if you would rather not walk, the university provides a free shuttle service during the academic year that traverses the surrounding neighborhoods, with numerous stops on both campuses.

-On a much smaller scale, we provide a Private Listing that offers rental information to those seeking a more private accommodation, such as a home, two-family, duplex, a vacancy in a 4-unit building, or perhaps a bedroom in a shared house.
+On a much smaller scale, private listings are posted that offer rental information to those seeking a more private accommodation, such as a home, two-family, duplex, a vacancy in a 4-unit building, or perhaps a bedroom in a shared house.
 The comprehensive list, corresponding maps, and the private listings are also available on our website http://www.uc.edu/uchousing/graduate_housing.html.
-It is customary for the private listings to increase in volume as fall quarter draws near.

 In addition, for degree-seeking graduate students, the offers an interactive off-campus housing program, Off-Campus Housing Needs, which provides an easy way for students to post and search for housing and/or roommate needs.
 To access this information students need your username (6+2) and Central Login password, as you are connecting to a UC website that requires authentication of your student status.
 You may go directly to www.grad.uc.edu/housingneeds/housingneeds.aspx to access this information.